 Department of Dairy and Food Industry, Iowa State University, Ames, Iowa.

 Age-Associated Changes in Bovine Muscle Connective Tissue.
-I. Rate of Hydrolysis by Collagenasea
+III.
+Rate of Solubilization at 100°Ca

 Journal of Food Science